chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 **You will incur charges for the OpenSearch cluster and Lambda invocations**, as well as for S3 storage of the raw CloudTrail events.
-The provided CloudFormation template creates a stack using a single `t2.medium.elasticsearch` instance and 32 GB of disk.
-This costs $1.75 per day plus storage charges of $0.32/month.
+The provided CloudFormation template creates a stack using a single `t3.small.search` instance and 64 GB of disk.
+This costs approximately $34/month in US zones.

 **Amazon OpenSearch does not automatically clean up its indexes**.
 You can use an [Index State Management](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ism.html)